Six Things to Do in Connemara with Kids.

 1. Kylemore Abbey

 I was surprised how much we enjoyed Kylemore Abbey, we didn’t expect it to be nearly as child friendly or interesting for the kids as it was.
-It was one of my five-year-old’s favourite things that we did on our holiday.
+It was one of my five-year-old’s favourite things that we did on our holiday, so much so that we went back a second time!

 I wrote its own blogpost check it out HERE.